What happens when we’re getting too hot?

 As wonderful as the hypothalamus is, it’s not fitted with a GPS.
 It doesn’t know you’ve just arrived somewhere that’s on average 25 degrees warmer at this time of year.
 In fact, if your thermoregulatory system could be confused, it’d be thoroughly nonplussed by now.
 Why isn’t a mild sweat doing the job?
 Why isn’t turning you lobster-red achieving the required cooling results?
 You’re suffering from a kind of thermal jetlag, and your body needs time to acclimatise.
 Until then, sorry: you’re going to sweat buckets.
 The floodgates are open.

 This is a sensible cooling mechanism in the short term – but you’ve got to do your bit to help it.
 You’re like a breached dam, losing massive amounts of fluids and salts, and if you don’t keep both of them topped up you’re going to lose the fuel you need to keep you alive.
 So, lots and lots of water.
-Go nuts.
+Go nuts, using one of these.
 No, really.

 But you’re also going to need to replenish some of those body salts, mostly that sodium that’s crusting nicely in the wrinkles of your skin.
 You know what you need?
 Salty snacks.
 Yes, it’s medically important that you eat dry, prepackaged junk food (which will even make you thirstier, making you drink even more water).
 Oh, life is a struggle.